2019–20 UCF Knights women's basketball team

 The 2019–20 UCF Knights women's basketball team represented the University of Central Florida during the 2019–20 NCAA Division I basketball season.
 The Knights compete in Division I of the National Collegiate Athletic Association (NCAA) and the American Athletic Conference (The American).
-The Knights, in the program's 43rd season of basketball, were led by fourth-year head coach Katie Abrahamson-Henderson, and play their home games at the CFE Arena on the university's main campus in Orlando, Florida.
+The Knights, in the program's 43rd season of basketball, were led by fourth-year head coach Katie Abrahamson-Henderson, and played their home games at the CFE Arena on the university's main campus in Orlando, Florida.

 They finished the season 19–9, 11–5 in AAC play to finish in second place in the regular season.
-In the 2020 American Athletic Conference women's basketball tournament at the Mohegan Sun Arena in Uncasville, Connecticut they reached the semi-final where they were ousted by the Cincinnati Bearcats 57-51.
+In the 2020 American Athletic Conference women's basketball tournament at the Mohegan Sun Arena in Uncasville, Connecticut they reached the semi-final, where they were ousted by the Cincinnati Bearcats 57-51.

 Media

-All UCF games will have an audio or video broadcast available.
-For conference play, UCF games will typically be available on ESPN3, AAC Digital, or UCF Knights All-Access.
-Road games not on ESPN3 or AAC Digital will have an audio broadcast available on the UCF Portal.
-All non-conference home games will be streamed exclusively on UCF Knights All-Access.
-Select non-conference road games will have a stream available through the opponents website.
-The audio broadcast for home games will only be available through UCF Knights All-Access.
+All UCF games had an audio or video broadcast available.
+For conference play, UCF games were typically available on ESPN3, AAC Digital, or UCF Knights All-Access.
+Road games not on ESPN3 or AAC Digital had an audio broadcast available on the UCF portal.
+All non-conference home games were streamed exclusively on UCF Knights All-Access.
+Select non-conference road games had a stream available through the opponent's website.
+The audio broadcast for home games was only available through UCF Knights All-Access.